JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 nothing # hide
 ```

-Note that even if the function is exported, we have to specify in which module the function is defined.
-We can see the same syntax in the definition of the `Points` module, where we extend the `show` function from the `Base` module.
-Also, note that we used `using .Points: coordinates` syntax to allow calling the `coordinates` function without specifying the module name.
+We can see the same syntax in the `Points` module, where we extend the `show` function from the `Base` module.
+We used the `using .Points: coordinates` syntax to call the `coordinates` function without specifying the module name.

 ```@repl modules
 p = Point(4,2)